Trading oxygen for iron II. Oxygen- versus iron-dependent cosmic star formation history: Metallicity-dependent cosmic star formation history from galaxy scaling relations

-\section{Galaxy Stellar Mass Function}
+\subsection{Galaxy Stellar Mass Function}

-The GSMF was obtained by averaging literature results grouped in several redshift bins, as detailed in \citetalias{ChruslinskaNelemans19}.
+The GSMF is obtained by averaging literature results grouped in several redshift bins, as detailed in \citetalias{ChruslinskaNelemans19}.
 In addition to those listed in table 1 in \citetalias{ChruslinskaNelemans19}, we include more recent works: \cite{Stefanon21} ($z$=5.5-10.5), \cite{Hamadouche24} ($z$=0.25-2.25), \cite{Navarro-Carrera24} ($z$=3.5-8.5) and \cite{Weibel24} ($z$=3.5-9.5).
 This more than doubles the number of GSMF estimates used at $z$>7.5, and leads to a more gradual evolution compared to \citetalias{ChruslinskaNelemans19}, where the GSMF shows a sharp drop between $z$=7-8.
 At lower $z$ the differences are minor.
-Following \citetalias{ChruslinskaNelemans19}, we distinguish between the (Schechter-like) high-mass part of the GSMF and a power-law part with a slope $\alpha_{\rm GSMF}$ at low $\rm log_{10}(M_{*\text{}})<log_{10}(M_{lim})$.
-We extrapolate the GSMF down to $M_{*}=10^{6} \Msun$, where it is essentially unconstrained and $\alpha_{\rm GSMF}$ is one of the main sources of uncertainty in f$_{\rm SFR}$(Z,z) at $z\gtrsim$4 (\citetalias{ChruslinskaNelemans19,Chruslinska21}). \\ We assume $\rm log_{10}(M_{lim}/M_{\odot})= 7.7+0.4 z$ at $z<$4.5 and $\rm log_{10}(M_{lim}/M_{\odot})$=9.5 at $z\geq$4.5.
-At $\rm log_{10}(M_{*\text{}})<log_{10}(M_{lim})$, the GSMF is described as a power-law with slope $\alpha_{\rm GSMF}(z) = -1.4 -0.08 \cdot z$, reaching $\alpha_{\rm GSMF}$=-2.2 at $z=10$, and is normalised to ensure continuity with with the high mass part.
-Following \citetalias{ChruslinskaNelemans19}, we contrast this with the variation in which the slope is fixed to $\alpha_{\rm GSMF} = \alpha_{\rm fix}=-1.45$, corresponding to the average literature value between $z$=0 and $z$=2.
-This serves to discuss the effect of low $M_{*}$ extrapolation on our results.
-The resulting GSMF is shown in the top left panel of fig. \ref{fig: cSFH}.

-Table \ref{app tab GSMF} summarizes the parameters of a single Schechter function fits to the (high-mass part of the) GSMF used in this work:
+Following \citetalias{ChruslinskaNelemans19}, we distinguish between the (Schechter-like) high-mass part of the GSMF and its power-law low mass end.
+At $\rm log_{10}(M_{*\text{}})\geqslant log_{10}(M_{lim})$, the GSMF is described as: